samcat437/Milestone-3/README.md

 # Avon String Quartet Planning Website

-This website will allow us to effectively gather client event data before the performance has taken place as well as offer a plaform for clients to off feeback following the event.
+This website will allow us to effectively gather client event data before the performance has taken place as well as offer a platform for clients to off feedback following the event.

 View the live link [here](https://avon-string-quartet-reviews.herokuapp.com/)